MUSIC DIRECTOR DENIS MASTROMONACO

-Maestro Denis Mastromonaco is widely experienced in both symphonic and operatic conducting.
-He has held posts with organizations such as Royal Opera Canada, the National Academy Orchestra and the State University of New York, where he taught conducting.
-While in New York he also worked with the College Symphony, the Hillman Opera, Sinfonia and the Chamber Orchestra.
-He has been a regular guest conductor of the West Bohemian Symphony Orchestra, Czech Republic, and has conducted various international ensembles, including the Camerata Strumetale di Prato, Orchestra dell’Accademia di San Giorgio, the National Arts Centre Orchestra, the Sofia Philharmonic Orchestra, members of the Pittsburgh Symphony and the Bethany College Choir.
+Maestro Denis Mastromonaco is currently the Music Director for the Mississauga Symphony Orchestra, Burlington Symphony Orchestra, York Symphony Orchestra, Opera York, and Mississauga Symphony Youth Orchestra.
+He is engaged in both symphonic and operatic conducting, having held posts with organizations including Royal Opera Canada and the State University of New York, where he taught conducting and worked with the College Symphony, the Hillman Opera, Sinfonia and the Chamber Orchestra.
+He has been a regular guest conductor for the West Bohemian Symphony Orchestra, Czech Republic and has had the pleasure to conduct various international ensembles which include the Camerata Strumentale di Prato, Orchestra dell’Accademia di San Giorgio, Sofia Philharmonic Orchestra, members of the Pittsburgh Symphony and Bethany College Choir.